 Demand Trends for our Products.
-In early 2020, the COVID-19 pandemic and the resulting economic downturn had a negative effect on the demand for our products and our customers' products.
-By mid-second quarter 2020, we began to see rapid recovery in businesses serving home-related and auto markets.
-This benefited our Bedding, Home Furniture, Flooring & Textile, and Automotive businesses.
-We ended 2020 with fourth quarter sales in many of our businesses above fourth quarter 2019 levels.
 In 2021, our trade sales grew 7% compared to pre-pandemic 2019 levels.
 In 2022, our trade sales increased 1% compared to 2021 levels.
 Organic sales were flat, with volume declines of 7% and negative currency impact of 2%, offset by raw material-related selling price increases of 9%.
 Acquisitions, net of divestitures, added 1% to sales growth.
 The volume declines resulted from demand softness in residential end markets, partially offset by growth in automotive and industrial end markets.
+In 2023, our trade sales decreased 8% compared to 2022.
+Organic sales decreased sales 10%, with volume declines of 6% and combined raw material-related price decreases and currency impact of 4%.
+Acquisitions, net of divestitures, contributed 2% to sales growth.
+Volume declines were impacted by continued weak residential end market demand, partially offset by automotive and industrial end market demand strength.